Vijay-train/github-actions-test/readme_draft.md

 # Actions Runner Controller (ARC)

 Github Actions automates the deployment of code to different environments, including production.
-GitHub Actions can be run in GitHub-hosted cloud or self hosted environments.
-Self-hosted environments offer more control of hardware, operating system, and software tools than GitHub-hosted runners provide.
-They can be Self-hosted runners can be physical, virtual, in a container.
+The environments contain the `Github Runner` software which executes the automation.
+The `Github Runner` can be run in GitHub-hosted cloud or self hosted environments.
+Self-hosted runners offer more control of hardware, operating system, and software tools than GitHub-hosted runners provide.
+They can be run on physical machines, virtual machines, or  in a container.

 Containerized environments are lightweight, loosely coupled, highly efficient and can be managed centrally.
 However, they are not straightforward to use.

-`Actions Runner Controller(ARC)` makes it simpler to run self hosted runners on Kubernetes(K8s) managed containers.
-Just create a Runner resource on your K8s clister, and it will run and operate the self-hosted runner for the specified repository.
-Combined with Kubernetes RBAC, you can also build simple Self-hosted runners as a Service.
+`Actions Runner Controller(ARC)` makes it simpler to run self hosted runners on Kubernetes(K8s) containers. `ARC` is a K8s controller to create self-hosted runners on your K8s cluster.

 With `ARC` you can :
 - **Deploy your self hosted runners on Kubernetes cluster** with a simple set of commands.
-- **Auto scale runners** based on needs.
+- **Auto scale runners** based on demand.
-- **across Github editions** including Github Enterprise editions and Github Enterprise Cloud.
+- **Setup across Github editions** including Github Enterprise editions and Github Enterprise Cloud.

 > Though `actions-runner-controller` is used in production environments, it is still in its early stage of development, hence versioned 0.x. `actions-runner-controller` complies to Semantic Versioning 2.0.0 in which v0.x means that there could be backward-incompatible changes for every release.